 What it Takes to Own a Beautiful Lawn

 A beautiful lawn is a lot of work, but with a lawn care professional’s help, you can have one of the best Bergen County lawns on the block!
-A great lawn takes preparation, care and proper treatment in order to fight off weeds, pests and weather conditions prevalent in New Jersey.
+A great lawn takes preparation, care, and proper treatment in order to fight off weeds, pests, and weather conditions prevalent in New Jersey.
 We’ve broken down our formula for lawn care into a year-round lawn care guide for Bergen County, New Jersey.
-There are some tried and true growing tips and tasks for every season, Spring, Summer, Winter and Fall that we have identified.
+There are some tried and true growing tips and tasks for every season, Spring, Summer, Winter, and Fall that we have identified.
 Read on to achieve your best lawn yet!

-Spring Lawn Care in Bergen County, NJ
+Spring and Fall Lawn Care in Bergen County, NJ

 Before your first cut, spend some time picking up sticks and the occasional piece of windblown trash from your lawn.
 You may want to rack out any areas with matted leaves so that oxygen and beneficial organic materials and fertilizers can easily enter your lawn.

-When the pH of your lawn is correctly balanced, there is less need for fertilizer, so while we recommend fertilizing in the spring, before the growing season begins, we also recommend a year-round lawn program that focuses on contiguously adding natural organic matter to the soil.
+When the pH of your lawn is correctly balanced, there is less need for fertilizer, so while we recommend fertilizing in the spring before the growing season begins, we also recommend a year-round lawn program that focuses on contiguously adding natural organic matter to the soil.
 For the Bergen County, NJ area, your lawn may need additional potassium and phosphorus.
 You may also want to apply a crabgrass pre-emergent.
 This should be done when the Crabgrass plants begin to germinate at soil temperatures between 53 and 60 degrees.
 Your Bergen County lawn service will know when the correct time is for applying this herbicide.
-They will also monitor your lawn during excessive rainfall and high temperatures and may apply more herbicide to prevent a crabgrass outbreak any time of the year.
+They will also monitor your lawn during excessive rainfall and high temperatures and may apply more herbicide to prevent a crabgrass outbreak at any time of the year.
 The reason herbicides are used in April is that the lawn is not stressed, and treatments will not harm the grass plants.
 It is best to discuss your lawn’s history with your Bergen County lawn service – especially if you know of other weeds that periodically affect your lawn.

 During late spring, beetles lay eggs that hatch into larvae, better known as grubs.
-Grubs feed on the roots of your lawn, and left alone, can kill part or all of your beautiful grass.
-It is best to treat your lawn for grubs only when the larvae are likely hatched and eating, because then you only have to treat the lawn a few times.
-Your Bergen County lawn service will test and determine the correct time to treat for grubs and other pests such as chinch bugs, sod webworms and bill bugs that feed on the grass above the soil surface.
+Grubs feed on the roots of your lawn and left alone, can kill part or all of your beautiful grass.
+It is best to treat your lawn for grubs only when the larvae are likely hatched and eating because then you only have to treat the lawn a few times.
+Your Bergen County lawn service will test and determine the correct time to treat for grubs and other pests such as chinch bugs, sod webworms, and billbugs that feed on the grass above the soil surface.

-Summer Lawn Care in Bergen County New Jersey
+Summer Lawn Care in NJ

 Northern New Jersey summers can be hot and humid but can also result in little actual precipitation.
-You may decide to tell your lawn company to set the mower blades over three and a half inches to protect your grass by cutting less than a third of the plant at time.
+You may decide to tell your lawn company to set the mower blades over three and a half inches to protect your grass by cutting less than a third of the plant at a time.
 Water only in the early morning so that fungus does not accumulate overnight.
 If you notice fungus, contact your Bergen County Lawn Service to apply a fungicide.
 Regular watering is less important than a really good soaking at least once a month in summer though.
 Your lawn needs about an inch of water a month.